-is pronounced at temperatures between 100 and 40 K, the relative spectral weight of the high-frequency component decreases on cooling, reaching only 10% of the spectral weight of the lower-frequency component below 30 K. This temperature dependence is reversed to that expected due to the thermal population of the levels. $\rho(\omega_i, T)$ is approaching that of a single non-split E_a^0 level as the temperature is reduced.
-The non-smooth temperature dependence of the parameters of the E_a^0 components at around 30 K reflects the decrease of the lowenergy weak component down to below 10% of the total weight.
-Interestingly, in this temperature range, a change of slope in magnetic susceptibility is observed (see SI) [7, 17].
-At temperatures below about 30 K susceptibility is well-described by a non-split ground state CEF level only [17].
+We can use a deconvolution procedure for experimental Raman intensity $\chi(\omega)$ to obtain $\rho(\omega, T)$.
+The strong temperature dependence of the shape of the Raman excitation at around 9.5 meV reflects the change of $\rho(\omega, T)$ with temperature.
+We show $\rho(\omega, T)$ for a number of temperatures in Fig. 3(c).
+While the doublet structure is pronounced at temperatures between 100 and 40 K, the relative spectral weight of the high-frequency component decreases on cooling, reaching only 10% of the spectral weight of the lower-frequency component below 30 K. This temperature dependence is reversed to that expected due to the thermal population of the levels. $\rho(\omega_i, T)$ is approaching that of a single nonsplit E_g^0 level as the temperature is reduced.
+The nonsmooth temperature dependence of the parameters of the E_g^0 components at around 30 K reflects the decrease of the low-energy weak component down to below 10% of the total weight.
+Interestingly, in this temperature range, a change of slope in magnetic susceptibility is observed (see SM [20]) [3,19].
+At temperatures below about 30 K susceptibility is well described by a nonsplit ground state CEF level only [19].

-An observation of the E_g^0 doublet in Raman scattering was possible due the high spectral resolution, and presents a more complicated picture than a single band Gaussian distribution with width of 1 mW obtained from neutron scattering data [8, 11].
-The latter was suggested to be a result of structural disorder [8], and in particulary random strain [11].
-The presence of the two components of E_g^0 separated by about 1 mW can explain a feature in the heat capacity of $Pr_2Zr_2O_7$ observed at about 10 K [7].
+An observation of the E_g^0 doublet in Raman scattering was possible due the high spectral resolution, and presents a more complicated picture than a single band Gaussian distribution with width of 1 mW obtained from neutron scattering data [4,14].
+The latter was suggested to be a result of structural disorder [4], and in particular random strain [14].
+The presence of the two components of E_g^0 separated by about 1 mW can explain a feature in the heat capacity of $Pr_2Zr_2O_7$ observed at about 10 K [3].

-While random disorder cannot be the origin of the welldefined splitting, the split ground state doublet can be a result of a deviation of Pr^{3+} environment from D{3d} .
-Such a deviation may be produced, for example, by a shift of the Pr^{3+} atom from the position in the average structure, and was suggested in Ref.
-28. The temperature dependence of the spectra corresponds to a decrease of a deviation of Pr^{3+} environment from D{3d} on cooling, which can occur due to changes of structure on thermal contraction of the crystals.
+While random disorder cannot be the origin of the welldefined splitting, the split ground state doublet can be a result of a deviation of the Pr^{3+} environment from D{3d} .
+Such a deviation may be produced, for example, by a shift of the Pr^{3+} atom from the position in the average structure, and was suggested by Trump et al. [30].
+The temperature dependence of the spectra corresponds to a decrease of a deviation of Pr^{3+} environment from D{3d} on cooling, which can occur due to changes of structure on thermal contraction of the crystals.

 Alternatively, the splitting can originate from a dynamic process.
-Such a process could be a phonon-like "jump" of Pr atom between a central position and an off-center potential minimum.
-Such a picture can explain the temperature dependence of both intensities and width of the E_g^0 components (Fig 3).
-On cooling, this dynamic process slows down or the phonon excitation gets de-populated, leading to the redistribution of spectral weight and narrowing of the levels that belong to the ground state E_g^0 doublet.
-If such a phonon mode exists, it would be a dipole-active excitation, observed in GHz regime.
+Such a process could be a phononlike "jump" of a Pr atom between a central position and an off-center potential minimum.
+Such a picture can explain the temperature dependence of both intensities and width of the E_g^0 components (Fig. 3).
+On cooling, this dynamic process slows down or the phonon excitation gets depopulated, leading to the redistribution of spectral weight and narrowing of the levels that belong to the ground state E_g^0 doublet.
+If such a phonon mode exists, it would be a dipole-active excitation, observed in the GHz regime.